 These days, more than ever, we are surrounded by distractions and this can lead to procrastination, feelings of guilt, frustration, visible irritation and stress.

-So how can you create the space that you need to do your best, focus work without interruptions?
+So how can you create the space that you need to do your best, focused work without interruptions?

 - Make sure you make it super clear to others when you’re working on something that needs focused time to minimise distractions.
 All too often we think to ourselves ‘well it’s obvious isn’t it that I’m working to this deadline.
 But remember that given everyone’s level of busy-ness, people may have forgotten about your super-important deadline or may not notice.

 - Even if you’ve done that, it’s more than likely that some people will ignore the warning.
 In these cases – be honest with people and give them the feedback that you can’t be disturbed right now.

 2. Escaping from technology